-For command-line arguments for the installer see this page.
+For command-line arguments for the installer see

 You can launch Sumatra with additional command-line options:

 All arguments start with dash (-).
 Some arguments are followed by